-Alien Gear Holsters® announce the New Rapid Force™ LVL 2 Slim Holster
+Alien Gear Holsters® announce the new rapid force™ LVL 2 slim holster

 Alien Gear Holsters® newest on-duty/off-duty Outside the Waistband (OWB) holster with Level 2 retention and slim minimalistic design makes it the optimal concealable holster.

-Post Falls, ID.– Alien Gear Holsters®, designers and manufacturers of American-made holsters and firearms accessories, and the Rapid Force™ line of Level 2 and Level 3 Duty Holsters, proudly introduce the LVL 2 Slim Holster.
+Post Falls, Idaho., – Alien Gear Holsters®, designers and manufacturers of American-made holsters and firearms accessories, and the Rapid Force™ line of Level 2 and Level 3 Duty Holsters, proudly introduce the LVL 2 Slim Holster.

 The Rapid Force on-duty/off-duty Level 2 retention holster mounts outside the waistband via the Alien Gear Paddle or Locking Belt Slide.
 Made from Alien Gear Holster’s proprietary blend of polymer, it is lighter, stronger, and more heat resistant than Kydex-type holsters.